metrorailings/OwlBlog/content/posts/2022-circa-millions-week-8-predictions.md

 ##### _Injuries_

 49ers are injured along all lines of their defense.
-It's worth keeping an eye on their report on Friday to see if any of those key players are returning - Azeez, Arik Armstead, Emmanuel Mosley...
+It's worth keeping an eye on their report on Friday to see if any of those key players are returning - Azeez, Arik Armstead, Emmanuel Mosley.

+Never mind, not only are neither of those three playing, but Deebo is expected to be sidelined as well.
+Not good.

 ##### _Weather_